-Now, when it comes to selling carbon credits, companies who succeed in emitting less carbon than the credits they own can sell their credits to those who need them.
+Now, when it comes to selling carbon credits, companies that succeed in emitting less carbon than the credits they own can sell their credits to those who need them.

 Each carbon credit means the organization owns a single metric ton of carbon dioxide and has the right to emit harmful gases under this limit.
 This way, carbon credits become tradable assets for companies working towards reducing their carbon emissions.

 The marketplace also incentivizes lowering carbon emissions by permitting the allocation, trading, selling, and buying of carbon credits among organizations.
 You can partner with a company like Paying Green to minimize your carbon footprint and purchase credit offsets.

 If you’re still learning about impact investing strategies, the concept of carbon credits might seem new to you.
 Believe it or not, this concept’s origins go back to 1997 when it was first discussed d in Kyoto, Japan, during the United Nations Framework Convention on Climate Change.

 Furthermore, the idea was put forward again in 2001, when countries like Germany, Japan, and Australia, among 191 others, ratified the cause.
 In this summit, the idea of a cap-and-trade marketplace, where financial incentives could increase carbon credits’ value, was put forward.